Asymptotic Syzygies of Weighted Projective Spaces: Main Results

-The above lemma shows that the first row of the Betti table is guaranteed to have nonzero entries beginning in column 1, whether $d$ is even or odd.
-The following lemma describes the left-most nonzero entry in the remaining rows for $d \gg 0$ odd.
+The above lemma shows that, for any $d > 1$, the first row of the Betti table is guaranteed to have nonzero entries beginning in column 1.
+The following lemma describes the left-most guaranteed nonzero entry in the remaining rows for $d \gg 0$ odd.

 \begin{lemma} For arbitrary $2 \leq q \leq n+1$ and $d \gg 0$ odd, where $R_{q-1,1} = k[x_0, \ldots, x_{q-2},\; y] \subseteq R.$ Equivalently,

 \end{lemma}

 \begin{proof} Consider $m = x_0^{d-1} \cdots x_{q-3}^{d-1} x_{q-2}^q y^{d-1} \in R_{q-1,1}$.
 First, observe that $m \in \overline{M}_q$ as